19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 39 of 2017 wef 01/06/2017]

-(ii) the net decrease between the beginning and ending values of the policy liabilities of any life insurance fund relating to offshore non‑participating and offshore investment‑linked policies of the period for which the gains or profits are ascertained, both values being determined in accordance with the Insurance Act; and
+(ii) the net decrease between the beginning and ending values of the policy liabilities of any life insurance fund relating to offshore non‑participating and offshore investment‑linked policies of the period for which the gains or profits are ascertained, both values being determined in accordance with the Insurance Act and after deducting any liability in respect of reinsurance ceded to a reinsurer; and

 [Act 39 of 2017 wef 01/06/2017]

+[Act 32 of 2019 wef 01/01/2019]

 (iii) the investment income and gains or profits derived from the sale of investments and other income, whether derived from Singapore or elsewhere, of any life insurance fund relating to offshore non‑participating and offshore investment‑linked policies; and